 Abstracta and Possibilia: Modal Foundations for Mathematical Platonism

 Modality and Hyperintensionality in Mathematics

 Category Theory and Indefinite Extensibility

 This essay endeavors to define the concept of indefinite extensibility in the setting of category theory.
-I argue that the generative property of indefinite extensibility for set-theoretic truths in the category of sets is identifiable with the Grothendieck Universe Axiom and the elementary embeddings in Vopenka's principle.
+I argue that the generative property of indefinite extensibility for set-theoretic truths is identifiable with the Grothendieck Universe Axiom and the elementary embeddings in Vopenka's principle.
 The interaction between the interpretational and objective modalities of indefinite extensibility is defined via the epistemic interpretation of two-dimensional semantics.
 The semantics can be defined intensionally or hyperintensionally.
 By characterizing the modal profile of $\Omega$-logical validity, and thus the generic invariance of mathematical truth, modal coalgebras are further capable of capturing the notion of definiteness for set-theoretic truths, in order to yield a non-circular definition of indefinite extensibility.